kiiza-ux/Drug-Safety-Clinical-Data-Analysis-Project/README.md

 Check baseline comparability between treatment groups Analyze age distribution to ensure that any safety differences are not due to demographic imbalance.

-Explore laboratory safety indicators (WBC and RBC counts) Identify any potential blood-related safety concerns associated with the drug.

 ## 🧠 Statistical Approach